Configuration

 },

-The class indicates the icicle instrument class that is to be used.
-There are currently the following options available:
+The class indicates the ICICLE instrument class that is to be used.
+There are many options available, including but not necessarily limited to:

 HV supplies: